Closeup of colorful tilework from President's Courtyard

 The University strives to be proactive in its attempts to resolve disputes regarding workplace issues.
 Employees are encouraged to discuss issues with their supervisors.
-Supervisors and administrators are encouraged to seek assistance from Human Resources Programs to mutually determine options or to provide recommendations on resolving problems.
-Human Resources Programs will assist administrators with interpretation of collective bargaining agreements and will provide guidance and representation on any grievances.
-HR Programs is also responsible for processing and monitoring grievance activity on the campus as well coordinating release time requests for campus union representatives and addressing information requests from the unions.
+Supervisors and administrators are encouraged to seek assistance from Human Resources to mutually determine options or to provide recommendations on resolving problems.
+Human Resources will assist administrators with interpretation of collective bargaining agreements and will provide guidance and representation on any grievances.
+Human Resources is also responsible for processing and monitoring grievance activity on the campus as well coordinating release time requests for campus union representatives and addressing information requests from the unions.

 From time to time, training is provided for personnel regarding problem resolution, dealing with difficult people and other related topics.
 Represented employees may also refer to their respective collective bargaining agreements for specific guidelines on complaint or grievance matters.

 Below is a list of the policies, procedures, and guidelines for complaints of employee, visitor, or contractor conduct believed to be in violation of our policies prohibiting discrimination, harassment or improper governmental activities and retaliation for opposing these activities.
-Human Resources Programs, located in room 1123 of Solano Hall, is responsible for the implementation of employee relations programs, policies and procedures.
-The individual responsible for program oversight and implementation is Eddie L. Washington, Director Human Resources Employment Practices, located in Room 1152 of Solano Hall.
-Please direct all claims against employees, visitors, vendors, or contractors to Human Resources Programs or to the Director Human Resources Employment Practices at the locations specified above or by calling them at (805) 437-8490.
+Human Resources, located in room 1804 of Lindero Hall, is responsible for the implementation of employee relations programs, policies and procedures.
+The individual responsible for program oversight and implementation is MariaElena Plaza, Associate Vice President for Human Resources & HRO, located in Lindero Hall.
+Please direct all claims against employees, visitors, vendors, or contractors to Human Resources at the locations specified above, or by calling them at 805-437-8490.

 Drug-Free Workplace: